Upwork Fees Are Rising — But There Are Other Ways To Find Freelance Work

 In an April 2 email, Upwork CEO Stephane Kasriel announced plans to charge the platform’s 14 million freelance users to bid on — or in Upwork lingo, “Connect” with — projects and jobs.
 Freelance membership fees will also increase.

 By the end of Summer 2019, freelancers will have to buy “Connects” to express interest in job listings.
 Connects must be purchased in batches of 10 or more, and each one costs 15 cents.
 The business that creates the job listing determines how many Connects it costs freelancers to apply, ranging from one to six — or in other words 15 cents to 90 cents.

 Using Connects on any given listing is no guarantee of getting the job or project.
 This feature only shows the business that you’re interested.
 Connects also expire at the end of the month and must be repurchased, again, in batches of at least 10.

 Additionally, Freelance Plus monthly memberships, which include 70 Connects, will increase 50%, from $10 a month to $15.
 Upwork did not announce the membership price increase in the email from Kasriel, and did not respond to a request for comment from The Penny Hoarder.

 Upwork also charges freelancers a 20% service fee for all completed projects.
 These fees are not affected.

 The changes will be in effect for new and existing users by May 2.

 All of it adds to the mountain of expenses freelancers already face, including steep quarterly tax considerations and a lack of benefits.
-The added costs to apply to Upwork gigs, plus the platform’s 20% cut off the top have some freelancers searching for alternatives.
+The added costs to apply to gigs, plus the platform’s 20% cut off the top have some freelancers turning to other websites like Upwork.